Connect with us

 But don’t become complacent either.
 Using your cellphone in hands-free mode while driving is not a perfectly safe activity, despite the impression you might be getting from laws, marketing messages and the behavior of people around you.

 Fatal crashes caused by driver distraction have not gone down significantly over time: Distraction caused 14% of fatal crashes in 2017 and 13% of fatal crashes in 2021.
-Given that these numbers are calculated based on -reported crashes, many experts believe the actual number of crashes caused by driver distraction is much higher.
-For example, real-world crash data from indicates that 58% of their crashes are due to driver distraction.
+Given that these numbers are calculated based on police-reported crashes, many experts believe the actual number of crashes caused by driver distraction is much higher.
+For example, real-world crash data from teens indicates that 58% of their crashes are due to driver distraction.

 I am a human factors engineer who studies how drivers interact with technology.
-I see a gap between what people are told and what people should do when it to using your cellphone behind the wheel.
+I see a gap between what people are told and what people should do when it comes to using your cellphone behind the wheel.

 Hands-free calling